undoLogic/setupCase-boilerplate/README.md

 # test all model tests
 vendor/bin/phpunit tests/TestCase/Model/

+# run a test and filter by a specific function
+vendor/bin/phpunit tests/TestCase/Model/ --filter testFunctionName

 # you can also test one model at a time
 # vendor/bin/phpunit tests/TestCase/Model/Table/UsersTableTest.php